Steele Rudd: Writing career

-Davis was a tall, ruddy-faced man of mercurial temperament, fiery of temper, an excellent talker and a charming companion.
-He had a great love for horses and for 20 years was a well-known polo player.
-His books were written largely from the experiences of his own early days, and they were thoroughly appreciated by a generation that was familiar with characters on the land who had all the courage, optimism and humour of dad and mum and the other members of the family.

 His reputation was established by his short stories of country life.
 The 1920 movie On Our Selection and 1932–1952 radio series Dad and Dave helped turn the characters into Australian cultural icons.

 Davis, however, detested his struggling but admirable family being made into comic yokels, and had nothing to do with the radio program.
 There is no character called 'Mabel' attached to Dave anywhere in the entire Rudd canon of fiction: Dave briefly had a girlfriend called Fanny in one story, and he eventually married a girl called Lily.
 Davis had a profound respect for the pioneering Australian woman, and he was particularly incensed by the use of 'Mum' when referring to Mrs Rudd. "'It is 'Mother', 'Mother', Mother!' he would shout, flushed in the face."

-Examples of popular 'Dad and Dave' jokes that did not originate from Rudd:

-Dad: Where's Dave gone, Mum?

-Mum: Dave's out Condobolin, Dad.

-Dad: Out Condobolin?
-Cripes, I didn't think Dave had any time for the womenfolk!

-Dave: Hey Dad!
-Them telephone blokes are silly coots!
-One of them just rung up to say it's a long distance from Sydney!